yamunasoftware/LStream/README.md

 - Make sure that all media is properly encoded
 - Use Chrome, Firefox, or Edge browsers for best compatibility
 - Make media names easy to type for quicker access
+- Add media file names to the "videos" array in the index.html file